AionNext/BizCod/Programming Guide/Data.md

 # BizCod Data

-A data element is a container that stores the information.
-This information can take different forms (or be of certain types).
+A data element (datum) is a container that holds (stores) a value.
+This value can take different form.
+This data form (or representation) is called a type or more specifically a data type.
+Furthermore, each data element has its associated name and type.

 For example it can store text, number or date.
 The data elements can be grouped together to form a coherent unit of information.
-This unit is called a class of data and the data elements that form this unit are called properties.
+This unit is called a class of data (or model) and the data elements that form this unit are called properties.
 Therefore, a class is a collection (grouping) of data properties.

 ## Primitive data types